sergiooncode/codeeval_challenges/README.md

 The challenges solved so far are:

-- Challenge 16 - Number of ones ().
+- Challenge 16 - Number of ones (in Python).